ncbi/GeneSigNet/README.txt

 Input:   "Weight_Matrix_LUAD.csv" or "Weight_Matrix_BRCA.csv": (N_variables, N_variables) a dataframe representing relationship between
 variables and its non-zero entries in i-th row represents the weights of incoming effects on i-th variables from the other variables.
-Thus, w_ij represents the weight of effect on i-th variable from j-th variable
+Thus, w_ij represents the weight of effect on i-th variable from j-th variable (j-->i)

 Input:   "FocusedNodes" must be provided in python code (Find_Causals_and_Affecteds.py), not as a separate file.
 A set of focus genes or signatures that we are interested in identifying the regulators and targets of them.
 For our settings, the mutation signatures (SigStates) are considered as the focused nodes